 How the cheese gets to you

 All Alpine Express cheese are shipped in environmentally friendlier, insulated cardboard boxes.
-The cheese is bolstered with wood wool and/or recycled packing paper & kept cold with an ice gel pack.
-It is shipped via Australia Post’s ‘next day guaranteed’ Express Post service.
-To guarantee the freshness of the cheese we can only service customers within this service network.
-Please check if your delivery postcode is part of it.
-Customers residing in the Metro Brisbane area can also arrange a free pick-up from our warehouse in Bulimba.
+The cheese is bolstered with recycled packing paper & kept cold with an food grade ice gel pack.
+It is shipped via Australia Post’s Express Post service.
+Please check if your delivery postcode is part of it, or see Australia Post’s Express Delivery Estimator (origin is Brisbane Metro) .
+Customers residing in the Brisbane Metro area can also arrange a free pick-up from our prep kitchen at The Small Crop, Wynnum.